 Screening is testing for diseases like cancer in people who do not have any symptoms.
 Screening tests can find some types of cancer early, when treatment is most likely to be effective.
-But at this time, no effective screening tests have been found for rare tumors like gastrointestinal stromal tumors (GISTs), so routine testing of people without any symptoms is not recommended.
+But at this time, there are no effective screening tests for gastrointestinal stromal tumors (GISTs), so routine testing of people without any symptoms is not recommended.

-Still, some GISTs may be found early by chance.
-Sometimes they are seen on an exam for another problem, like during colonoscopy to look for colon cancer.
-Rarely, a GIST may be seen when an imaging test, like a computed tomography (CT) scan or barium study, is done for another reason.
-GISTs may also be found incidentally (unexpectedly) during abdominal surgery for another problem.
+Many GISTs are found because of symptoms a person is having, but some GISTs may be found early by chance.
+Sometimes they are seen on an exam for another problem, like during a colonoscopy to look for colorectal cancer.
+Rarely, a GIST may be seen on an imaging test, like a computed tomography (CT) scan, that is done for another reason.
+Some GISTs may also be found incidentally (unexpectedly) during abdominal surgery for another problem.